Infections and allergies are the main causes of an itchy throat and ears.

 Before seeing an allergist, a person should make a note of their symptoms and how long they have lasted.

-If a person has an itchy throat and ears with a fever that lasts for longer than 4 days, they should see a doctor.
+If a person has an itchy throat and ears with a fever that lasts for longer than

 If a person has symptoms of sinusitis, it is important that they talk to a doctor to prevent the infection from getting worse or spreading.
 A doctor may prescribe antibiotics to treat the infection.